DjibbeDiguina/DjibbeDiguina/README.md

 ###

 <p align="left">Hello there! 👋 I'm Djibbe Christian, a passionate software engineering student on a journey to transform ideas into elegant and efficient code.
-Currently, I'm in my final year at UNILAK, honing my skills and exploring the vast world of software development.</p>
+Currently, I'm in my final year at UNILAK and ALX student, honing my skills and exploring the vast world of software development.</p>

 ###